freezefawn/dragonsroost/README.md

 The curators of this guide have noticed that many newbies have a hard time rooting around for good plural-related information.

-This guide was built in Obsidian and then exported to HTML; thus it works somewhat similar to a wiki.
-It is intended to be read both in a loose order dictated on the sidebar and by skipping around to whatever catches your eye.
+This guide was built in Obsidian and then exported to github via [Docsify](https://github.com/docsifyjs/docsify/) It is intended to be read both in a loose order dictated on the sidebar and by skipping around to whatever catches your eye.

----

-### About The Curator
+## About The Curator
 The Dragonheart Collective -also known as Dragon(s)- is a queer nonhuman multiple system.

 They have identified as plural since late 2014, and decided to make this guide to coalesce knowledge from across the web on a variety of plural topics that are of concern.